epicchainlabs/epicchain-worknet/docs/shell-command-reference.md

   current             Get the current connection
 ```

-> Note, currently, Neo Shell only supports connecting to Neo-WorkNet and Neo-Express.
+> Note, currently, Neo Shell only supports connecting to EpicChain-Worknet and EpicChain-Express.
 Support for connecting to a public
 > Neo N3 Blockchain is coming in a future update to the preview

 ## neosh contract